PDXostc/fm_radio-native/Readme.txt

                     # Additionally, if you want to ALSO copy the 'debug' rpms, do this INSTEAD :
                     $ sudo ./install_rpms.sh debug

+  * Reboot your target device if it's the first time you install the rpms systemd will have to know your service before it can safely autolaunch it.

+        $ sudo reboot

 *** back on HOST SYSTEM ***